MrDesjardins/dataaccessgateway/readme.md

 [![npm version](https://badge.fury.io/js/dataaccessgateway.svg)](https://badge.fury.io/js/dataaccessgateway)

 ## Goal
-The goal of this library is to provide a tiny abstraction to cache data when performing API calls.
-It eases the request by caching the data in memory and/or in the browser memory with few options.
-The cache works with two levels of cache.
-The first one is a memory cache and the second use IndexDB as a persistent cache.
+The goal of this library is to provide a tiny abstraction to cache data when performing remote HTTP(s) API calls.
+It eases the request by caching the data in memory and/or in the browser memory with a limited set of options.
+The cache works with two levels of cache: the first one is a memory cache and the second use IndexDB as a persistent cache.

 ## Why?